 Counseling Degrees and Programs in Connecticut

-In Connecticut, you will find several colleges and universities offering counseling programs in the five major areas of practice: marriage and family therapy, mental health counseling, rehabilitation counseling, school counseling, and substance abuse counseling.
+In Connecticut, you will find several colleges and universities offering counseling programs in the five major areas of practice: mental health counseling, marriage and family therapy, rehabilitation counseling, school counseling, and substance abuse counseling.
 To begin a counseling career in Connecticut, you will likely need to begin by choosing a school that offers a program in your preferred area, as most types of counseling licensure require a degree.
-Most Connecticut counseling degrees are offered at the master’s level because graduate-level education is commonly required for licensure; however, there are some undergraduate programs available for students who are not ready or able to complete a graduate degree.
-No schools in Connecticut offer online counseling degrees in any of the major areas; therefore, students who require additional flexibility or prefer to study online may need to consider programs offered in other states.
+Most Connecticut schools offer counseling degrees at the master’s level because graduate-level education is commonly required for licensure.
+However, there are some undergraduate programs available for students who are not ready or able to complete a graduate degree.
+As only one school in Connecticut offers an online counseling degree in School Counseling, students who require additional flexibility or prefer to study online may need to consider programs offered in other states.

-- There are 8 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Connecticut.1,2
+- There are 14 not-for-profit colleges and universities that offer a program in mental health counseling, marriage and family therapy, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Connecticut.1,2

-- Of the counseling schools in Connecticut, 0 offer an associate’s degree, 2 offer a bachelor’s degree, 5 offer a certificate, and 7 offer a master’s or advanced degree.1,2
+- Of the counseling schools in Connecticut, 3 offer an associate degree, 0 offer a bachelor’s degree, 3 offer a certificate, and 10 offer a master’s or advanced degree.1,2

 - 4 schools offer a degree in marriage and family therapy.1,2

 - 1 school offers a degree in vocational rehabilitation counseling.1,2

 - 7 schools offer a degree in school counseling.1,2

 - 7 schools offer a degree in substance abuse counseling.1,2